Get feedback early, often, from everyone, interpret, and respond.

 It’s helpful to have a picture of the overall feedback ecosystem and all of the stakeholders therein.

-Rather than feedback happening only between marketing or a principal and their counterpart in the client organization, we recommend deploying feedback in a way that matches how your project relationships are built.
+Rather than feedback happening only between marketing or a principal, we recommend deploying feedback in a way that matches how your project relationships are built.
 Begin at the bottom of the org chart, and flow up to leadership.

-You increase accountability and responsibility, you have more candid results, and leadership is in a supporting role to help staff when needed, rather than in a threatening role of pushing challenges down.
+You increase accountability and responsibility, you have more candid results, and leadership is in a supporting role to help staff when needed, rather than in a defensive role of pushing challenges down.

 Also, consider peers, project partners, sub-consultants, and contractors – all players involved throughout the project.
 They may work with your competitors, they may know what others do well, and will often share with you competitive intelligence if you ask.